WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 !!! note "Lab Learning"

-    The objective of this lab is to familiarize you with the Flow Builder in Webex Contact Center by explore the flow that ensured that the call reached the agent in the previous step
+    Exploring the flow: The objective of this lab is to familiarize you with the Flow Builder in Webex Contact Center by exploring the flow that ensured that the call reached the agent in the previous step.

 **Lab Configuration**